-The final examination will be scheduled by the Registrar during the final examination period, April 19 - 30, 2013.
-You must be available for examinations until the last day of the examination period.
+Final examination: 40%.
+The final examination will include questions on the course readings and the group presentations.
+It will be scheduled by the Registrar during the final examination period, April 19-30 2013.
+You must be available for examinations up to the last day of the examination period.